Documentation

 • Scoring Profiles - Learn how to customize scoring weights for your target class

-• Golden Packs — Use pre-validated target bundles with known performance
+• LZ Packs - Use pre-validated target bundles with known performance

 • FAQ - Common questions and troubleshooting tips